John Hamilton Mortimer: Biography

 Mortimer was born on 17 September 1740 at Eastbourne.
 His father, Thomas Mortimer, was a customs officer, a dealer in flour and owner of several mills.
 By 1757, while he was still young, Mortimer was studying in London at the Duke of Richmond's Academy.
-During this time he became a friend of Joseph Wright, a fellow student at the Academy - a friendship which would endure throughout Mortimer's life.
+During this time he became a friend of Joseph Wright, a fellow student at the Academy – a friendship which would endure throughout Mortimer's life.
 Mortimer is also known to have had some professional relationship with the artist Samuel Ireland, who was involved with etching his work.
 At the St Martin's Lane Academy his fellow students included Thomas Jones and William Pars.
-Mortimer also studied under Cipriani, Robert Edge Pine, and Sir Joshua Reynolds.
+Mortimer also studied under Giovanni Battista Cipriani, Robert Edge Pine, and Sir Joshua Reynolds.

 In 1759, Mortimer won a first prize for a study after Michelangelo's Bacchus and a second prize for a life drawing.
 He began to exhibit his works on a regular basis in the early 1760s, becoming an active member of the Society of Artists, which awarded him prizes for paintings of subjects from British history in 1763 and 1764.
 The second of these prizes was for a picture entitled St Paul Preaching to the Ancient Druids in Britain (now in the Guildhall in High Wycombe).
 He became president of the society in 1774.

 Mortimer painted the figures for several paintings by Thomas Jones, working on the Welsh artist's A Land Storm, with the Story of Dido and Aeneas (1769), The Death of Orpheus (c.1770) and a pair of paintings based on Milton's Allegro and Penseroso, commissioned by Benjamin Bates (1774).

 In the 1770s Mortimer was associated with more masculine, and criminal, presentation of the male form after a period of more effete images.
 His painting Sir Arthegal, the Knight of Justice, with Talus, the Iron Man is used as an example of this style.
 He was inspired by both the work and the legend of the life of the seventeenth-century Neapolitan painter, Salvator Rosa, who it was claimed, had been brought up by bandits.
 Mortimer first exhibited a painting of a bandit subject in 1772, and later made an etching after Rosa's self-portrait.